-Start with improving your posture.
+First, start with improving your posture.
 Good postural alignment will help keep your shoulders aligned and happy.

-Stretch out tight muscles.
+Second, stretch out tight muscles.
 Tight neck and shoulder muscles are a common cause of shoulder impingement.
 They can pull your shoulder joint forward or even upward, causing misalignment and impingement.

-Strengthen weak muscles.
+Third, strengthen weak muscles.
 A lot of the time, imbalance or relative imbalances in your rotator cuff muscles can cause misalignments of your shoulder.

-Chiropractic care.
+Last but not least, Chiropractic care.
 Seek the expertise from a chiropractor who can diagnose and treat misaligned shoulders and with adjustments and provide other forms of shoulder pain treatment.
 Early treatments are the key to a speedy recovery.